jrusk/pandoc_resume/resume.md

 Open source telephony, sales, installation, support, software development.
 I started Chromis in 2008 to help customers with open source telephony but in the past 2 years I've been moving Chromis towards software development.
-I created software for our existing customers as well as working towards side products so that we can reach a wider market.
+I created software for our existing customers as well as working on side products so that we can reach a new market.

 Following are examples of my work:

-* Asterisk-based VoIP solutions (open source telephony, [http://www.asterisk.org](http://www.asterisk.org)) - pre sales engineering, sales, installation, technical support, custom integrations
+* Asterisk-based VoIP solutions (open source telephony using [http://www.asterisk.org](http://www.asterisk.org)) - pre sales engineering, sales, installation, technical support, custom integrations

 * [Frontnumber.com](https://www.frontnumber.com).
 Web app to buy numbers, forward SMS and voice, and message using a web front end.
 Uses Twilio Numbers, Voice, Messaging; Bandwidth.com Numbers, Voice, Messaging; Plivo Numbers, Voice, Messaging.
 Frontnumber uses multiple providers to increase the breadth of available numbers.
 Technologies: Python Flask, Redis, Postgres, JavaScript, ReactJS, Bootstrap, Docker, gunicorn, nginx, haproxy, certbot.